marius-wieschollek/passwords-webextension/Contributing.md

 ### Development requirements
 A running Nextcloud instance with the passwords app installed.
-Firefox and Chromium are required.
+You can find instructions to set up a test server in the [main project](https://github.com/marius-wieschollek/passwords) Firefox and Chromium are required.
 _Using a test account is recommended_